 That same hue can be saturated and darkened to give us a different skin tone, all while still corresponding with the brown hue.
 Some skin tones will have different jumping off hues, so use your spot sampler to identify.

-Here's a video that breaks down HSB color theory, and gives a good primer on info we'll use in our discussion of color grading and color correction.
+Here's a video that breaks down HSB color theory, and gives a good primer for our discussion of color grading and color correction.

 Color schemes need to be your concern.
 Master filmmakers treat color as a creative component every bit as important as the script, the talent, and the camera shots.